 Using Cost Basis for Financial Planning with Equity Compensation

-Knowing the cost basis of your stock is an important consideration when figuring your financial plan.
+Knowing the cost basis of your stock is an important consideration when figuring out your financial plan.
 This information can be useful in projecting what the tax bill of a sale of stock might be and how much after-tax proceeds you will receive.

 Tax basis can also help dictate which shares to sell.
 All else being equal, shares of stock with a cost basis near or equal to the FMV may be more advantageous to sell than shares with a cost basis that is meaningfully less than the FMV of the stock as the smaller capital gain means a smaller tax due.